microsoft/AzureTrailblazerAcademy/month2/labs/lab_adf/README.md

 - You should see all the employee data with the secured phone number.
 <img src="./images/adf-lab-synapse-secure-PII-verify.png" alt="Verify ingested data in Synapse with secured phone number" width="800">

 Congratulations!!
-You have successfully ingested the data from Oracle to Azure Datalake, transformed the data as per your needs such as securing the data and stored the data into Azure Synapse Analytics for your business analytics needs.
+You have successfully ingested the data from Oracle to Azure Datalake, transformed the data as per your needs such as securing the data and stored the data into Azure Synapse Analytics for your business analytics needs!!!